 The initial demultiplexing step involved identifying sequence reads that had incomplete/missing primer or MID motifs and discarding them from subsequent analysis.
 For Run 1 the primer was not found in 2962 (2.4%) reads while 7557 (6%) had no MID present.
 Similarly, for Run 2 the primer was not found in 751 (1.9%) of reads while 1109 (2.74%) had no MID present (Table 3.1).

-For the remaining reads that contained complete primers and MIDs, we examined the sequence of the primer ID and retained reads that did not contain ambiguous bases.
+For the remaining reads that contained complete primers and MIDs, we examined the sequence of the Primer ID and retained reads that did not contain ambiguous bases at Primer ID region.
 This resulted in the loss of 257 (0.2%) and 37 (0.1%) reads for Run1 and Run2 respectively (Table 3.1)

 Thus, following initial demultiplexing, 91% of sequences from Run1 were retained, while 95% of the sequences from Run2 were passed through for subsequent analysis.